 What you can do in the library

-- Browse and check out materials in all areas of the library, other than newspapers and the non-circulating collection
+- Browse and check out materials in all areas of the library

-- Get a new library card or renew an existing card in the Café area on the 1st floor.
+- Get a new library card or renew an existing card at the Welcome desk in the lobby.

 - Use the self-checkout machines or use our new library app to check out materials

-- Pick up holds from Curbside Pickup (you can enter from the parking lot or lobby during open hours)
+- Pick up holds from Curbside Pickup during our open hours

 * A Northbrook Library card is required